-It’s been demonstrated that medical cannabis may be a promising option to replace opiates in the treatment of pain, as well as replacing other drugs such as antiepileptics and antipsychotics.
-Some medical professionals may have qualms about prescribing medical cannabis, though.
+It’s been demonstrated that medicinal cannabis may be a promising option to replace opiates in the treatment of pain, as well as replacing other drugs such as antiepileptics and antipsychotics.
+Some medical professionals may have qualms about prescribing medicinal cannabis, though.
 With these genetic tests at their disposal, and being able to determine which patients would be a good candidate for it, some of those doubts may be eased.

 Cannabis as personalized medicine

-At a time like this, where advances in cannabis legalisation, and especially in what concerns medical cannabis, science has its eyes on the study of the endocannabinoid system.
+At a time like this, where advances in cannabis legalisation, and especially in what concerns medicinal cannabis, science has its eyes on the study of the endocannabinoid system.
 Thanks to the development of DNA sequencing techniques and personalized medicine, we’re at the best point so far to better understand the genetics and regulation of such a system.

 Should you use a cannabis genetic test?

 Whether for medical or recreational use, there’s one big elephant in the room when it comes to using these genetic tests: Privacy and security concerns.
 Sure, most of the companies offering them state your information (your DNA!) won’t be sold.
 But that doesn’t mean it couldn’t be shared in the future or sold to another company if they were close or sold the business.

 Then there’s also the very real and growing problem of data breaches and theft.
 And unlike personal data that is often sold, like shopping habits or even credit card numbers, your DNA will never change or expire.